itisjoe/jSlotsPlus/README.md

         };

+## what is new

-Add a parameter "result", it can set a regular number instead of a random number.
+1. Add a parameter "result", it can set a regular number instead of a random number.

         result : {0:7, 1:6, 2:5}

     It will display "765", more or less is fine.

+2. Add a method "onInit"
+3. Result numbers can be changed.

+        var jsSlot = $('.slot').jSlotsPlus({
+            result: {0:7,1:6,2:5}
+        })[0];

+        // if u want to change result numbers jsSlot.options.result = {0:1,1:2,2:3};

 Other usage details please visit [https://github.com/matthewlein/jQuery-jSlots](https://github.com/matthewlein/jQuery-jSlots)